 Raj Thethy is General Manager of Finance and Corporate Services at Youth Focus.
 Raj has had over 18 years experience in the public and private education sector; his responsibilities have covered financial accounting, strategic planning, market and competitor analysis and business improvement and development.
 In his current role, Raj manages all administrative functions including nance, IT&T, facilities management, risk management and HR.

 Caroline Wood has a background in publishing, community engagement and communications.
 She has held senior management positions at the University of Western Australia, has served on the boards of Amnesty International Australia, Small Publishers Network and Margaret River Augusta Tourism Association, and was Chair of Margaret River Readers and Writers Festival.
 Caroline is also the Co-Founder and director of Margaret River Press and Centre for Stories.

 Raihanaty A Jalil

 Raihanaty A Jalil has been active in community organisations since university as Secretary and Vice President of The Muslim Women’s Support Centre (WA) Inc and on the WA Public Employment CALD Strategy Reference Group with the Public Sector Commission.
 She works at Apple as an educator, providing group training in Apple products and software to individuals, schools and small–medium businesses.
-She is currently working on her first novel and recently participated in Centre for Stories’ Indian Ocean Mentoring Project and was on a panel during Perth Festival Writers Week 2019.
+She is currently working on her first novel and recently participated in Centre for Stories’ Indian Ocean Mentoring Project.
 Raihanaty has facilitated poetry workshops at the Australian Islamic College for Propel Youth Arts WA.

 Jay Anderson is a writer and editor with a background in Cultural Studies.
 Jay has worked on a number of community projects, including Centre for Stories’ Bright Lights, No City, which documented the experiences of LGBTQIA+ youth from regional areas of Western Australia, and Curtin Student Guild’s history celebration, which catalogued their 50 years of service.
 Jay is completing a Masters of Research in creative writing at Curtin University.